* indicates required information

 Pre-chase key invoices and build relationships with the purchase ledger departments.

 Take action with bad debts.
 Negotiate finance terms if you know the customer cannot pay your full debt in one payment.
 Break it down for them.

 Increase payment options.
-Encourage customers to pay by online banking, standing order, direct debit or even credit card or PayPal.
+Encourage customers to pay by online banking, standing order, credit card or PayPal.
 And don't rule out Direct Debits - using these just got a lot easier, thanks to GoCardless.

 Monitor the credit-worthiness of your customers (and key suppliers) - check out CreditSafe